jcoester/winget.lnk/README.md

 ## How to create Winget.lnk?

-> Providing a simple download comes with issues.
-I recommend creating the shortcut on your own in 30s.
+> Create the shortcut on your own in less than 30s.

 1. **Copy** the following script
    ```powershell